 De-Mystifying the Compliance Manual

-In late December 2017, HRSA issued a new Site Visit Protocol (the SVP), which aligns with the Manual and reflects a more objective compliance assessment tool.
-Both the Manual and the Protocol are currently in effect, being used by HRSA for on-site reviews of grantees and FQHC look-alike entities (Operational Site Visits - OSVs) and for “desk audits” of project and designation renewal applications.
+To assist in evaluating compliance, HRSA has also issued a Site Visit Protocol (the SVP), which aligns with the Manual and reflects a more objective assessment tool.
+Both the Manual and the Protocol are currently being used by HRSA for on-site reviews of grantees and FQHC look-alike entities (Operational Site Visits - OSVs) as well as for desk audits of project and designation renewal applications.

 Is your health center prepared for the recent changes to compliance with HRSA requirements and the compliance assessment processes – both on-site and through the grant application?
 Have you reviewed the newest HRSA guidance with an eye towards shoring up your own operations and, as necessary, establishing your HRSA compliance work-plan?
 Specifically,